-The Blythe Energy Center was contracted under a PPA until December 31, 2023.
-Under the tolling agreement(s), SCE had exclusive rights to all capacity, energy, ancillary services, and resource adequacy benefits during the PPA term.
-In February 2023, AltaGas reached an agreement with SCE for the purchase of resource adequacy attributes from the Blythe facility for the period from January 1, 2024 through December 31, 2027.
+In February 2023, AltaGas reached an agreement with SCE for the purchase of resource adequacy attributes from the Blythe Energy Center for the period from January 1, 2024 through December 31, 2027.
+Previously, the Blythe Energy Center was contracted under a PPA, which expired on December 31, 2023.